Bridewell Lane

 England.
 Josie married John Wynne who is present chairman of Eire Og,

 they are living at the Courthouse.
-Their sons Derek, John and Greg are
+Their sons Derek, John and

 carrying on their grandfather's name on the football field representing